The Magic Bullet.

 So how do you get better faster?
 There's a simple answer.
 You don't.
-That is, not unless you make some drastic changes and stop doing what you're doing, which essentially boils down to caring about climbing the next higher number.
+That is, not unless you make some drastic changes and stop doing what you're doing, which essentially boils down to caring about climbing BETTER.

 Of course, he went right back to flailing on the first moves of every hard problem in sight.

 My advice, of course, was specific to his situation.
 If you're a beginner, or if you're even relatively new and have been climbing less than 2 years or still don't regularly climb V5 or 5.11 (and by regularly I mean that you do it consistently outside... sending two V5's in the gym this month doesn't constitute consistently), then there really is a simple answer.
 You need mileage.
 Lots of it.
 Learn as many movements as you can.
 Stop spending all your time only trying to climb the hard problems in the gym.
 But that's an art in itself, so we'll save that for another post.

 For those of you who are climbing 5.12 or 5.13, and have been at the same spot for several years, there really is a magic bullet.

 A year ago I would have told you that constant self-reevaluation was the bullet.
 I'd have been wrong.
 It's one thing to know that you're weak in an area, but it's another to actually work on it.
 REALLY work on it.